 Chinchillas are very agile climbers.
 Create lots of sitting platforms in their habitat.
 Sturdy branches for climbing can also make great additions to their cage.
 Arrange and secure all their furnishings so that they are sturdy and will not fall if your pet climbs on them.

+Provide a variety of enrichment toys to keep them busy.
 A large exercise wheel is another excellent way for your chinchilla to stay active and occupied.
+To prevent foot injuries, the wheel should be solid, not made of wire.

 Bringing Your Chinchilla Home